 From time to time we need to make operational updates and changes, to clarify what might have previously been ambiguous, or to introduce new rules allowing for the continued safe delivery of parkrun events across the world.

-The following change will affect some parkrunners who participate with their dog at 5k events.
+The following change will affect some parkrunners who participate with their dog.

 Specifically: we have decided that, effective from (and including) Saturday 2 April, we will no longer permit parkrunners to use waist harnesses when participating with their dog.

 While we understand that this may be disappointing for some parkrunners, it is a change based on clear evidence contained within our incident database and which we believe will significantly reduce the risks associated with dogs at parkrun.